DIVORCE LAWYERS HELPING CLIENTS IN PISCATAWAY, NJ

 If uncontested, your spouse must sign the papers and send them to the court.

 If your spouse contests the terms, he or she must file papers to dispute the terms.

 Several court appearances may be necessary to negotiate the disputes.

-If your spouse fails to file an Answer to the Complaint within 35 days, a default can be entered against that spouse and the divorce will proceed anyway.
-At some point in the proceedings, a document asking the Court for certain asset distributions, debt allocations and support payments will have to be filed.
-This will still be served on your spouse.
+If your spouse fails to file an Answer to the Complaint within 35 days, a default judgment of divorce can be entered against that spouse and the divorce will proceed anyway in some situations.

 Disputes involving property division, alimony, child support and custody require negotiation—either in or out of court.